-We do not anticipate the need for any temporary excavations.
-If any are proposed for utilities, the following recommendations may apply.
-Temporary excavations should be sloped no steeper than 1.5H:1V (Horizontal:Vertical) in loose native soils and 1H:1V in medium dense native soils.
+Based on our understanding of the project, we anticipate that the grading could include local cuts on the order of approximately 12 feet or less for detention vaults and shallower excavations for foundations.
+Temporary excavations should be sloped no steeper than 1.5H:1V (Horizontal:Vertical) in loose native soils and fill, 1H:1V in medium dense native soils and 3/4H:1V in dense to very dense native soils.
 If an excavation is subject to heavy vibration or surcharge loads, we recommend that the excavations be sloped no steeper than 2H:1V, where room permits.
-Excavations below the groundwater table may not be possible without temporary shoring such as sheet piles.
-We can provide additional input if this is proposed.